henriqueacribeiro/invenhelper/README.md

 An inventory management simple application

 # Create Database
+To run with Docker database use:

-docker run --name invenhelperdb -e MYSQL_ROOT_PASSWORD=password -d mysql:latest
+`docker run --name invenhelperdb -e MYSQL_ROOT_PASSWORD=password -d mysql:latest*`

 The file `databaseinit.sql` inside the `./configfile` directory contains a script to create the database and the tables necessary for the application.